Uncovering the Mechanisms Behind Infectious Diseases

 - Pathogenesis, diagnosis and drug therapies of fungal infections including Candida, Aspergillus, Cryptococcus and Dimorphic Fungi

 - Tick-borne infections

-- HIV pathogenesis and clinical research
+- HIV pathogenesis and HIV clinical and translational research

 - Nosocomial infections and healthcare epidemiology

 - Prevention of healthcare-associated infections (HAIs)